 - rural people are becoming more resilient to climate shocks

 IFAD has a strong focus on results.
 We measure performance through the results measurement frameworks (RMFs) agreed with Member States in the context of IFAD’s replenishment consultations.
-Progress is reported annually to the Executive Board and its Evaluation Committee in the Report on IFAD’s Development Effectiveness (RIDE), and the Annual Report on Results and Impact of IFAD Operations (ARRI) produced by the Independent Office of Evaluation of IFAD.
+Progress is reported annually to the Executive Board and its Evaluation Committee in the Report on IFAD’s Development Effectiveness (RIDE), and the Annual Report on the Independent Evaluation of IFAD (ARIE) produced by the Independent Office of Evaluation of IFAD.